rhthsa/openshift-demo/infrastructure-authentication-providers.md

 No resources found.
 ```

-Now, login as a member of `ose-fancy-dev`:
+Now, login as a member of `ocp-fancy-dev`:

 ```
-oc login -u fancyuser1 -p Op#nSh1ft
+oc login -u fancyuser1 -p openshift
 ```

 And then perform the same `oc get projects` and you will now see the list of all